JoshLocke/FS-Laws/dannybec.md

 **§4.
 ENFORCEMENT**

-&nbsp;&nbsp;&nbsp; (a) This Act shall be enforced by all relevant parties.
+&nbsp;&nbsp;&nbsp; (a) This legislation shall be enforced by the Lieutenant Governor and President pro tempore of the State of Firestone.

 <br/>

 **§5.
 EXPELLMENT**

-&nbsp;&nbsp;&nbsp; WHEREAS, Senator dannybec has consistently been immature on the floor of the Senate chamber during active sesions

-&nbsp;&nbsp;&nbsp; WHEREAS, Senator dannybec has consistently refused to even read or consider legislation before announcing that he is voting nay.

-&nbsp;&nbsp;&nbsp; WHEREAS, Senator dannybec has yet to propose any legislation since his original election to the office.

-&nbsp;&nbsp;&nbsp; WHEREAS, Senator dannybec has consipired to delay proceedings by waiting until quourm is established, then leaving the session to force adjournment.

-&nbsp;&nbsp;&nbsp; WHEREAS, We have a constitutional oath to uphold, and obligation to rid congress of those who are wilfully impeding congressional proceedings.
+&nbsp;&nbsp;&nbsp; (a) dannybec shall be expelled from the Senate of the State of Firestone for violating the oath of impartiality

+&nbsp;&nbsp;&nbsp; (b) The evidence for the afformentioned shall be listed below:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) https://gyazo.com/c4ed3272531675475c5305ed71222346 - dannybec co-sponsoring the House resolution for impeachment

 </br>